 Supervisors are responsible for verifying the accuracy of hours reported.
 The person signing as the supervisor must have direct knowledge of the hours worked as they appear on the time sheet.
 These time sheets are official records and as such, are subject to scrutiny through audits and program reviews from institutional, state and federal regulatory agencies.
 The supervisor is accountable and will be held personally responsible for the accuracy of these records.

-The student should submit his or her time sheet to the supervisor by the last working day of each month.
-The supervisor must approve their student's timesheet on webopus by the 3rd day of each month.
+The student must submit their time sheet to the supervisor by the entry deadline listed on the payroll calendar.
+The supervisor must approve their student's timesheet on webopus by the approval deadline listed on the payroll calendar.
+Students whose time sheets are not submitted or approved by the deadline will be required to request a paper timesheet from the Office of Human Resources and their pay may be delayed.
 Any paper work-study timesheet turned in more than 30 days late will be paid out of departmental funds, not work-study funds.
-Students whose time sheets are not submitted or approved by the deadline will be required to wait an additional month for their paycheck.

 Work-study is a financial aid program that enables students to work and earn money to meet educational expenses.
 The work-study program promotes part-time employment for our students.
 The program is designed for eligible students who are in need of earnings to pursue their postsecondary education.
 It is funded from state and federal sources.